 The information and links on this page will provide you information about access to employment resources that will assist you accessing training and employment resources that will enable you to achieve your employment goals.
 The Employ Florida Marketplace web site can be a valuable tool for you in recruiting highly trained and motivated Veterans in your community.
 In fact, employers registered in EFM can designate that they are veteran-friendly, making it easier for veterans to find them.
-The One-Stop Career Center can be a very cost effective and valuable resource and partner in meeting your employment needs.
+The Career Center can be a very cost effective and valuable resource and partner in meeting your employment needs.
 Click here to register, create a resume or apply for jobs.

-Locate a One-Stop Career Center
+Locate a Career Center

-Workforce services are delivered through the network of One-Stop Career Centers located in the 24 Regional Workforce Board areas.
-The staff in the One-Stops can assist you with numerous employment related programs that include, but are not limited to: transferring your military occupation to civilian occupations based on your skill set; conducting job searches for results; information about employment prospects, employers, and more for your region of the state; building an effect resume; and access to training and education programs; special services for Veterans; and more.
+Workforce services are delivered through the network of Career Centers located in the 24 Regional Workforce Board areas.
+The staff in the Career Centers can assist you with numerous employment related programs that include, but are not limited to: transferring your military occupation to civilian occupations based on your skill set; conducting job searches for results; information about employment prospects, employers, and more for your region of the state; building an effect resume; and access to training and education programs; special services for Veterans; and more.

-Florida's One-Stop Career Centers are staffed with a network of professional Disabled Veterans Outreach Program (DVOP) Specialists and Local Veterans Employment Representatives (LVER) staff who are tasked to provide priority workforce services to veteran customers.
+Florida's Career Centers are staffed with a network of professional Disabled Veterans Outreach Program (DVOP) Specialists and Local Veterans Employment Representatives (LVER) staff who are tasked to provide priority workforce services to veteran customers.

-Find the One-Stop Career Center nearest you.
+Find the Career Center nearest you.

 Veterans' Preference in Services: An Overview